lchski/pcis-explorer/docs/inferred-positions.md

 - For ${inferred_positions_with_classification.length.toLocaleString()} of the inferred positions, we have group and level available (with high confidence, since it’s directly from PCIS+).
 - For all the inferred positions, we’ve guessed at the branch / directorate / division (`branch_directorate_division`) by sorting the dataset from highest to lowest pay, and using the next `branch_directorate_division` of the next position in the dataset to fill in the blank.
 This isn’t necessarily reliable, so we’ve clearly marked them as inferred.

+## What’s the imapct on analysis?

 There are some important pieces missing, which affect some of the analyses (though we try to mention where this is relevant):

 - `position_status`: We can’t say whether the position is vacant or occupied.
 - location (various): We can’t say where the position is based.
 - supervisor ID (and other information): We can’t complete the reporting tree for some departments, since we don’t know for sure whether some of the inferred positions have supervisors that aren’t in the dataset.
+As a result, inferred positions are always `0` `ranks_from_top`, and departments with lots of inferred positions will have lots of broken reporting trees.

 In a few cases, we’ve [manually added missing information (title and supervisor)](https://github.com/lchski/pcis-analysis/blob/main/data/indexes/missing-positions.csv) where we have a high degree of confidence in the information (generally for higher-level positions where we can use open-source information to validate the additions).